Mukund2502/UP_DOC/README.md

 # Unified Practice Documentation

-## Steps for Connecting to the OpenVPN Server
+## 1. Steps for Connecting to the OpenVPN Server
-1. Connect to  OpenVPN server through SSH by necessary .pem file having in our local PC(VDI)
+a.
+Connect to  OpenVPN server through SSH by necessary .pem file having in our local PC(VDI)

    Navigate to folder where .pem is located
 ```bash